lineality/csv_tool_read_column_header_line/README.md

 # df_head.py

-This is a python script that reads the first line of .csv files. e.g. df_head.py mimics the pandas operation: df.head()
+This is a python script that reads the first lines of .csv files:
+- prints the column headers
+- prints the first row of data

+#### df_head.py mimics the pandas operation: df.head()

 ## Instruction Steps: